pradhyumnaag30/Wave-Energy-Farm/readme.md

 # **Physics-Informed Surrogate Modeling for Large-Scale Wave Energy Farms**

+High-fidelity hydrodynamic simulations are essential for evaluating wave energy converter (WEC) array layouts, but they are extremely costly to run—especially as the number of devices grows.
+The dataset used in this project contains simulation-derived absorbed power values for 49- and 100-device layouts in both Perth and Sydney wave climates.

-This project builds surrogate models that predict the absorbed power of WEC arrays directly from their spatial coordinates.
-Using high-fidelity simulations for 49- and 100-device layouts in both Perth and Sydney wave climates, the study evaluates baseline, advanced, and physics-informed ML models to identify the most reliable approach for predicting array performance from geometry alone.
+This project uses that dataset to train machine-learning surrogate models that can predict absorbed power directly from the spatial coordinates of the array, without needing to rerun any simulations.
+By comparing baseline, advanced, and physics-informed models, the study identifies which approaches most accurately capture array interactions and provide a fast, reliable surrogate for layout evaluation and design-space exploration.

 # ⭐ **Results Summary**